dp-07/Fantastic-Meme-1/README.md

 # Fantastic-meme

-This is the colaborated project with Paras (dp-07).
+This is a colaborated project with Paras (dp-07).